omnibox-project/omnibox/readme.md

 - Remove input and output arguments from methods
 - Check if database exists when setting up a new project -> promt for removal or add suffix
 - Add default project directory to config
+- Do not restart nginx each time serve.sh is run when running provision.